Rapper YNW Melly Double Murder Trial Delayed In Fort Lauderdale

 The Broward State Attorney’s Office has said it plans to seek the death penalty against Melly if convicted.

-Melly’s biggest song was the 2018 hit “Murder on My Mind.”MORE NEWS: Brickell Groping Suspect Arrested After Grabbing Pregnant Woman While Walking With Her Daughter
+Melly’s biggest song was the 2018 hit “Murder on My Mind.”MORE NEWS: 6 People, Including 4 Teens, Hospitalized Following Coconut Creek Car Crash

 (© Copyright 2019 CBS Broadcasting Inc. All Rights Reserved.
 The Associated Press contributed to this report.)

-Note: UPDATE: Jury selection in the murder trial of Jamell Demons was postponed on Wednesday, April 20th, for at least a week to give the judge and lawyers time to work their way through last-minute motions and pre-trial hearings.